LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 		cd ../        :comment:`# Change working directory to the parent of the current working directory` mkdir 1_demux :comment:`# Create a new directory called 1_demux`

-The following commands assume that you are in the directory containing the ``0_rawsequences`` directory and an empty directory called ``1_demux``.
-Let's first try and demultiplex a single file.
+The following commands assume that you are in the directory that contains the ``0_rawsequences`` directory and an empty directory called ``1_demux``.
+Let's first try and demultiplex a single file. :guilabel:`Carefully examine the following command and look at the help file to make sure you're clear on what each of the arguments is doing`.

+Then, type in the command.
 Reminder: we used the ``​\`` to split the command over multiple lines.
-You can either type this and press enter afterwards, or you can just ignore it and continue typing the command at the beginning of the next line.

-Carefully examine the following command and make sure you're clear on what each of the arguments is doing.
-Then, run the command and inspect the terminal output and make sure you understand what it's saying.
-Note that unless you have used a different directory name or directory layout, you should just be able to copy and run this command as-is without changing anything.
+You can either type this and press enter afterwards, or you can just ignore it and continue typing the command all in one long line (without pressing Enter until you're done).
+Finally, run the command and inspect the terminal output and make sure you understand what it's saying.
+Note that if you didn't call your directory ``1_demux``, you should change those parts of the command.

 .. parsed-literal::